Select Full Length Plays

 - Shaun Leisher (Co-Founder and Literary Manager of Emerge Theatre Company)

 BLOOD/SWEAT/TEARS is a horror movie, inside of a musical, inside of a play about Ginny (and her movie and musical counterparts – the show is triple cast across the worlds) – Ginny is a bookwriter & lyricist, who’s fighting to get the final draft of her musical script approved to go into rehearsals.
 But as Ginny’s creative team insists on changes, she begins rewrites that drastically impact the plot of the musical and therefore the horror movie.
 Turning a story that should be one of determination and success into a disturbing tale about survival, as reality and fiction begin to blur during Ginny’s final evaluation.

 BLOOD/SWEAT/TEARS is like if Inception and Whiplash had a baby – and that baby sang like 50% of the time.

-Development History & Readings: 2021 Winter Intensive at The Workshop Theatre, Abe Koogler's Workshop, ESPA Primary Stages First Draft Class
+Development History & Readings: The Tank LIMEFEST 2021, Winter Intensive at The Workshop Theatre 2021, Abe Koogler's Workshop, ESPA Primary Stages First Draft Class

 Troj is living her best life: she's in the top sorority, she's head girlfriend at the Lambda fraternity house, she's an internet sensation, and she's in the running for a dream fellowship.
 She's so perfect, no one even cares that she's a raging monster behind closed doors.
 Until Carolyn has the audacity to date the next Lambda president, compete for the same fellowship and threaten the empire she has built.
 Their resulting feud nearly destroys everyone’s friendships, relationships, and Greek Organizations.
 And for what?
 Neither one of them ends up with the fellowship anyway.